What's Next, Naperville?

-City staff is providing two formal Priorities Plan progress updates in 2022: one in April and a second this fall in conjunction with the start of the 2023 budget workshops.
+City staff is providing two formal Priorities Plan progress updates in 2022: one in April and a second in October in conjunction with the start of the 2023 budget workshops.

 To assess progress, the City is using adequate resource availability as its measurement tool.
 Adequate resources are defined as the appropriate amount of personnel, finances, and materials available and in place to move forward with goals as planned.

-Below is a snapshot of the five priority areas and their status.
-(Text within the image below can be viewed in the detailed status update available here and at the link below.
-Please note that the April 20 PZC meeting referenced in the image was canceled due to a lack of quorum; this presentation was prepared prior to that cancelation.)
+Below is the October 2022 snapshot of the five priority areas and their status.
+(Text within the image below can be viewed in the detailed status update available here.)